Academic Literacy: An Introduction (Online)

 If English is not your first language then you will need one of the following qualifications: TOEFL 600, Computer Based TOEFL 250, Internet Based TOEFL 100, Cambridge CPE (grade C or above), or IELTS 7.
 Alternatively, you will need to explain why you believe your fluency in English is sufficient.

-For information on how the courses work, and a link to our course demonstration site, please click here.
+For information on how the courses work, please click here.

 Programme details